TheLindaProjectInc/Metrix/README.md

 ● Activating the budget and cash system in cryptos.

 Masternodes have huge value in supporting the Metrix network.
-They are part of what defines Metrixcoin from all of the other cryptocurrencies.
+They are part of what defines Metrix from all of the other cryptocurrencies.
 Making Metrix more efficient, and more prepared for the future.

 *A masternode requires 2 million Metrix Coins.